 - Medicare B & D Premiums

-Gambling is a recreational activity for many taxpayers, and as one might expect, the government gets a cut if you win.
-In fact, there are far more issues related to gambling than you might imagine, and they may be impacting your taxes more than you know.
-So here is a rundown on the many issues that can affect you.
-Gambling takes many forms – horse racing, lotto tickets and scratchers, casino games, etc. – but they are all subject to taxation rules.
+Gambling is a recreational activity for many taxpayers, and as one might expect, the government takes a cut if you win and won’t allow you to claim a loss above your winnings.
+There are far more tax issues related to gambling than you might expect, and they may impact your taxes in more ways than you might believe.
+Here is an overview of the many issues and the “gotchas,” that can affect you.

-Online Gambling – If you gamble online, there is a good chance that the account is with a casino operating out of a foreign country.
-In this case, you should be aware that all U.S. citizens and resident aliens with a financial interest in or signature authority over foreign accounts with an aggregate balance of over $10,000 any time during the prior calendar year must complete FinCEN Form 114 online reporting those accounts to the Treasury by April 15th of the subsequent year or face draconian penalties (a six-month extension is available).
+Online Gambling Accounts – If you have an online gambling account, there is a good chance that the account is with a foreign company.
+All U.S. persons with a financial interest or signature authority over foreign accounts with an aggregate balance of over $10,000 anytime during the prior calendar year must report those accounts to the Treasury by the April due date for filing individual tax returns or face draconian penalties.

 GOTCHA #6 – Regardless of whether you are a gambling winner or loser, if your online account was over $10,000, you will be required to file FinCEN Form 114 (Report of Foreign Bank and Financial Accounts), commonly referred to as the FBAR.
 For non-willful violations, civil penalties up to $10,000 may be imposed.
 The penalty for willful violations is the greater of $100,000 or 50% of the account’s balance at the violation time.
 The $10,000 and $100,000 penalty amounts are subject to adjustment for inflation, and after February 19, 2020 are $13,481 and $134,806, respectively.